aditya-35/AdityaKumar/README.md

 <h2> Hey there!
 I'm Aditya.</h2>
 <p> I am curious guy from a small village of Unnao district.</p>
+<p>A passionate and self-driven tech enthusiast with a background in Software Engineering and a Master of Computer Application (MCA) from Madan Mohan Malviya University of Technology, Gorakhpur.

+I'm on a journey to build a career as a Web Developer and am currently enhancing my skills in React, Nextjs to become a MERN full stack developer.
+I enjoy solving problems, learning new technologies, and creating projects that add value.</p>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>